birjj/digitaleksamen-enhancer/docs/file_format.md

 ### `MatrixQuestion`

 Consists of the question content, titles for a number of columns, and multiple rows.
-Each row consists of multiple answers.
+Each row consists of a content field and the index of the column that is the correct answer.
-Exactly one of the answers in each row must be marked as `correct`.

 </td><td>